cdepillabout/termonad/README.md

 The second way to configure Termonad is to use a Haskell-based settings file, called `~/.config/termonad/termonad.hs` by default.
 This method allows you to make large, sweeping changes to Termonad.
-This is method is recommended for power users power users.
+This method is recommended for power users.

 **WARNING: If you have a `~/.config/termonad/termonad.hs` file, then all settings from `~/.config/termonad/termonad.yaml` will be ignored.
 If you want